 Effective online marketing for dentists is essential for dental practice success.
 It opens the door to new patients, helps you retain patients, and boosts practice recognition.
 What’s more, digital marketing allows you to use advanced targeting with your audiences, as opposed to the fire-and-forget approach of traditional marketing materials, like direct mail postcards and print advertisements.

 Traditional marketing was a mainstay for dentists and other types of medical practices for years, right up until the digital shift of the last decade.
 Traditional marketing still has its place, though.
-To better illustrate this, it’s important to understand the roles of both traditional and online marketing:
+To better illustrate this, it’s important to understand the roles of both traditional and internet marketing:

-Before you invest hundreds or thousands of dollars in a complex digital marketing campaign, there are some steps you need to take.
+Before you invest hundreds or thousands of dollars in a complex dental digital marketing campaign, there are some steps you need to take.
 These steps will help you determine where your dental practice currently stands, who you’re targeting, and more.

 Every practice has something that makes it unique.
 Think about how you want your practice brand to be known and defined.
 Will you be the practice that’s known for being thought leaders in dentistry?
 Or, do you want to be known as the dental practice that goes above and beyond with patients, hosting fun events and encouraging relationship building?